jirivorel/Hands-on_2023-11_IBP/README.md

 | `SRR24321377` | Oxford Nanopore reads. |
 | `SRR24321378` | Illumina paired-end reads. |

+> [!IMPORTANT]
+> Oxford Nanopore sequencers produce data in `fast5` format that contains additional information besides sequence data.
+In this tutorial, we download data already converted into `fastq` format.

 We can check the content of the scratch directory via the `ls -lh` command.
 Do not use the `cat` command to explore the content of individual `fastq` files!

 We can also print out the first ten lines from each file, check the data visually and count the number of sequences in each file.